owenps/owenps.github.io/owensmith/content/blog/the-150-150-rule.md

 For reviewers: it takes much less energy to digest smaller changes and thus less likely to skip over critical defects due to review fatigue.

 For developers: quick turn around time for CRs and higher quality feedback.
 Features get shipped in incremental stages as opposed to all-or-nothing commits.
-It even gives you a bump in the number of CRs statistics if you're into that stuff ;).
+It even gives you a bump in your CRs statistics if you're into that stuff ;).

 We call it a *rule* but it more often referred to as a *guide*, use your best judgement on when to tweak it.